clev98/clev98.github.io/content/pages/about.md

 I'm a graduate of the Rochester Institute of Technology with a Master's and Bachelor's in Computing Security with a minor in Mathematics.

-This webpage serves as a more organized view of what I have worked on and will vary between programming, research, and non-technical interests.
+This webpage serves as an organized view of what I have worked on and will vary between programming, research, and non-technical interests.

 ## Interests:
 - Cybersecurity: Reverse engineering, vulnerability research, red teaming